HMS Invincible 1744

 Now it is the subject of a major exhibition at the National Museum of the Royal Navy.

-We are indebted to Serving and ex-Service volunteers who will be helping us in this important phase of the project alongside many disadvantaged youngsters.
+We are indebted to Serving and ex-Service volunteers who helped us in this important phase of the project alongside many disadvantaged youngsters.

 The excavation took place over three dive seasons.
 It was thanks to a Heritage Lottery grant of £360,000 that we were able to carry out a third and final excavation season in 2019.
 In 2017 we carried out 350 dives between 9 staff divers and volunteers over 25 days equating to 21,682 minutes underwater.
 In 2018 we dived for 47 days with the same number of people.
 We carried out 661 dives equating 57,889 minutes on the seabed.
 In 2019, we carried out 447 dives, spending a total of 37,628 minutes below the surface.
 Some artefacts from the final season are still in conservation at our Archaeological Centre in Poole, such as the cutwater.